 - Setup a Retention Policy that works for Employees

-Microsoft provides businesses with the option to set in-place archiving on specific pieces of information, in eDiscovery.
+Microsoft provides businesses with the option to set in place archiving specific pieces of information in eDiscovery.
 The array of options for archiving has widened with Exchange, SharePoint, Skype, OneDrive, and Yammer.

-Managing a static cloud application like Microsoft Office 365 can become a burden quickly, with so many tasks being developed for even the smallest business it’s never been easier to up your team’s productivity and leave managing technology to a professional.
-Stop micro-managing your Office 365 tenant – as a Microsoft Partner, and Cloud Solution Provider, we deliver these solutions every day to business through-out the SF Bay Area.
+Managing a static cloud application like Microsoft Office 365 can become a burden quickly, with so many tasks being developed for even the smallest business.
+But it’s never been easier to up your team’s productivity and leave managing technology to a professional.
+Stop micro-managing your Office 365 tenant – as a Microsoft Partner, and Cloud Solution Provider, we deliver these solutions every day to businesses throughout the SF Bay Area.
 Begin Talking to a Microsoft Office 365 professional.